 A: Yes.
-If you own a nice bike that fits, however, bringing it with you is relatively easy and inexpensive, especially when Southwest Airlines (which serves Memphis & New Orleans) is happy to check bikes (even the largest tandems) for only $75.
+If you own a nice bike that fits, however, bringing it with you is relatively easy and inexpensive.
 More info on this in Bill’s Travel Tips.
 If you don’t wish to fly with your bike, discount shipping arrangements will be available through BikeFlights.com.
 Single bike rental rates are about $450, includes delivery to Memphis on embark morning and retrieval in New Orleans after the last ride.
-Lightweight road bikes, upright hybrid bikes, and e-bikes will all be available.
-We will update you on rental single bike pricing/reservations about 45 days prior to embark.
-A limited number of Santana Rental Tandems are available.
+Lightweight road bikes and upright hybrid bikes will be available.
+In this part of the world E-bikes are unnecessary and unavailable.
+We will update you on rental single bike pricing/reservations about 30 days prior to embark.

 Q: How do we get to and from the tour?